Dr Katherine Puddifoot

 Areas of Competence

-Philosophy of Psychiatry, Feminism, Ethics and Political Philosophy, Critical Thinking, Philosophy of Medicine, Personal Identity, Philosophy of Science, Philosophy of Social Science
+Philosophy of Psychiatry, Feminism, Philosophy of Medicine, Philosophy of Social Science

 - Forthcoming.
 “Philosophy, bias and stigma”.
-Why Philosophy? edited by Diego Bubbio & Jeff Malpass (with L. Bortolotti).
+Why Philosophy? edited by Diego Bubbio & Jeff Malpass (with Lisa Bortolotti).

 - 2017.
 “Epistemic Discrimination”.
 Routledge Handbook of Philosophy of Discrimination edited by Kasper Lippert Rasmussen.